signalfx/integrations/azure/README.md

 ### USAGE

-See [our detailed Azure integration guide](https://docs.signalfx.com/en/latest/integrations/azure-info.html) for more information.
+See <a target="_blank" href="https://docs.signalfx.com/en/latest/integrations/azure-info.html">our detailed Azure integration guide</a> for more information.

 ### METRICS